-DeKalb Medical performs a nuclear stress test to measure blood flow to your heart muscle at rest and during stress.
-A nuclear medicine test in Atlanta at DeKalb Medical is performed similar to a routine exercise stress test but provides images in addition to electrocardiograms, allowing doctors to see pictures of your heart at rest and shortly after you have exercised.
+Emory Decatur Hospital performs a nuclear stress test to measure blood flow to your heart muscle at rest and during stress.
+A nuclear medicine test at Emory Decatur Hospital and Emory Hillandale performed similar to a routine exercise stress test but provides images in addition to electrocardiograms, allowing doctors to see pictures of your heart at rest and shortly after you have exercised.
 The nuclear stress test usually includes a heart scan, injection of the radioactive material into your bloodstream while you are exercising and another scan one to two hours after exercise.

 During a nuclear stress test, the radioactive substance mixes with your blood and travels to your heart.
 A special scanner — which detects the radioactive material in your heart — creates images of your heart muscle.
 The diagnostic images from your nuclear stress test will show inadequate blood flow to any part of your heart.

 A nuclear stress test can give information about the size of the heart's chambers, how well the heart is pumping blood and whether the heart has any damaged or dead muscle.
 The test also can give doctors information about your arteries and whether they might be narrowed or blocked because of coronary artery disease.

 A radiologist, a physician specifically trained to supervise and interpret radiology examinations, will analyze the images and send a signed report to your primary care or referring physician.
 Your primary care or referring physician will share the results of your nuclear stress with you.

 Click here to watch Dr. Muthayyah Srinivasan explain more about cardiac stress tests.

 You should not eat or drink anything after midnight the night before your nuclear stress test procedure.
 Be sure to wear comfortable clothing and shoes with non-skid soles.